 Dr. Patler’s research is informed by two decades of research-practice partnerships with legal and civil rights organizations focused on immigration detention, access to education for undocumented youth, and low-wage labor markets.
 She is currently a Special Projects Advisor for Immigrant Defense Advocates.
 She has volunteered with No More Deaths, a humanitarian aid organization on the U.S.-Mexico border.
-In her free time, Dr. Patler enjoys long-distance running and boxing.

 CV available here.

 Patler, Caitlin and Altaf Saadi.
 2021.
 “Risk of Poor Outcomes with COVID-19 Among Detained Immigrants: A Cross-sectional Study.”
 Journal of Immigrant and Minority Health.

 Patler, Caitlin, Jo Haile, and Erin Hamilton.
 2021.
 “Paths to Mobility: A Longitudinal Evaluation of Earnings among Latina/o DACA Recipients in California.”
 American Behavioral Scientist.

 Patler, Caitlin, Erin Hamilton, and Robin Savinar.
 2020.
 “The Limits of Gaining Rights while Remaining Marginalized: The Deferred Action for Childhood Arrivals (DACA) Program and the Psychological Wellbeing of Latina/o Undocumented Young Adults.”
 Social Forces.